elementary-Inc/blog/_posts/2024/2024-11-26-os-8-available-now.md

 - **A brand new Dock** with productive **multitasking and window management** features
 - Empowering our diverse community through **Inclusive Design**

-To get elementary OS 8 now, head to [elementary.io] for the download—or read on for an overview of what's new.
+To get elementary OS 8, head to [elementary.io] later today for the download—or read on for an overview of what's new.

 ---